-At a minimum, the claimed dosages for rituximab represented a "finite number of identified, predictable solutions" to a known problem in the art-optimizing the rituximab dose to treat CLL.
+At a minimum, the claimed dosage for rituximab represented one of a "finite number of identified, predictable solutions" to a known problem in the artoptimizing the rituximab dose to treat CLL.
 KSR, 550 U.S. at 421.
-Because it was known that rituximab would deplete CD20-expressing B-cells, which causes CLL, and it was also known that Patent Owners were clinically testing rituximab in CLL patients, a POSA would have reasonably expected success in optimizing a dose that complement-dependent cytotoxicity (CDC) and antibody-dependent cellular cytotoxicity (ADCC).
-Supra V.C.

-was effective to treat the CLL.
+Because it was known that rituximab would deplete CD20-expressing B-cells, which causes CLL, and it was also known that Patent Owners were clinically testing rituximab in CLL patients, a POSA would have reasonably expected success in optimizing a dose that was effective to treat the CLL.
 O'Farrell, 853 F.2d at 903-04.
 Indeed, Patent Owners acknowledged in a related proceeding that "a POSA would have appreciated that the total amount of rituximab needed to bind to tumors is proportional to the total number of tumors that need to be destroyed."
 Ex.
 1030, 40.
-Thus, the dose and frequency of rituximab administration are result-effective variables within the grasp of a POSA to optimize.
+Patent Owners' statement confirms what the prior art already showed: that the dose and frequency of rituximab administration are result-effective variables within the grasp of a POSA to optimize.
 See In re Boesch, 617 F.2d 272, 276 (C.C.P.A.
 1980) ("[D]iscovery of an optimum value of a result effective variable . . . is ordinarily within the skill of the art."); In re Applied Materials, Inc., 692 F.3d 1289, 1295 (Fed.
 Cir.
 2012) (quoting same).
-As Dr. Ozer explains, the claimed doses fall within a finite number of identified, predictable dosing solutions for treating CLL with rituximab.
+As Dr. Ozer explains, the claimed dose falls within a finite number of identified, predictable solutions for treating CLL with rituximab.
 Ex.
-1002 ¶ 84; see also KSR, 550 U.S. at 421.
+1002 ¶¶ 86-88; see also KSR, 550 U.S. at 421.